 |Impressive to College Admissions?||A 4.0 is always impressive to all types of colleges!||More impressive to out-of-state or private schools.||More impressive to in-state colleges.|

-In addition to the below, our Everything Guide to AP Courses should fill you in on everything you’re missing.
+In addition to the guide below, our Everything Guide to AP Courses Online can help you decide if an honors vs AP class is right for you, and fill you in on everything you’re missing.

 A Helpful Guide to Standard High School Classes